Additional Assistance

 Traveling with a Communicable Disease or Infection

-If you’re traveling with a communicable disease or infection, you will be able to travel if you possess a medical certificate describing the conditions and precautions that prevent the transmission of the disease during your flight.
-As a customer, you and all Delta associates must be able to act upon the conditions outlined in the medical certificate.
-Contact our accessibility assistance line at 404-209-3434 for clearance to fly with a communicable disease or infection.
+If If you have a communicable disease or infection, you may travel if you also have a medical certificate.
+The certificate must describe the conditions and precautions that prevent the transmission of the disease during your flight.
+You and all Delta employees must be able to act upon the conditions outlined in the certificate.

 Traveling with a Safety Assistant or Caregiver